-This course is open to all members of the community from 15 years of age.
-For the cost of membership, $25, we will train you to become a volunteer surf life saver.
+This lifesaver training course is open to all members of the community from 15 years of age - and all abilities.
+For the cost of membership, $25, we will train you (at a comfortable pace) to become a volunteer surf life saver.

 Qualification Chart - See all the prerequisites required for a course and what your qualification will be at the end.

 The Bronze Medallion is the minimum qualification required to become an Active Surf Life Saver and/or perform Water Safety for nipper activities.
 You must be a minimum of 15 years of age on completion of the course and as a pre-requisite candidates must complete a 400m pool swim in nine (9) minutes or less.
 Candidates train in groups for approximately six - eight (6-8) weeks, training twice per week.
 During this time you will develop skills in:

 The first course for the 2017/18 season will commence on Wednesday 11th October 2017.

 On successfully gaining your Bronze Medallion, members have the option to attain further nationally recognised awards to increase skills and/or confidence.
 Including; Advanced Resuscitation Techniques, Inflatable Rescue Boat Crew/Driver, Spinal Management and even become…. a trainer!!!!